Jump to accessibility statement Skip to content

 REMEMBER:

-• Maintenance Loan payments are made directly into a UK bank account of your choosing - as are any other elements of your student support.
+• Maintenance Loan payments are made directly into a UK bank account of your choosing - as are any other elements of your student support that are payable to you.
 The SLC will not make payments by any other method.

-• Tuition Fees Loans are paid directly to the University in order to pay for your tuition.
+• Tuition Fees Loan payments are made directly to the University in order to pay for your tuition.

 How much interest is charged on Student Loans?